Turkish bird language: Celebration

-Every year since 1997, Kuşköy has held a communal based bird language, culture and art festival, where the community comes together.
+Every year since 1997, Kuşköy has held a communal based bird language, culture and art festival (tr: "Kuş Dili Kültür ve Sanat Festivali"), where the community comes together.
 In this festival, individuals are to compete against each other with their whistling before a panel of judges.
 The winner is based on who whistles the given instructions the best.

 Kuşköy does not receive many visitors but the people want to share their culture and special language with others.
 To gain more attention from outsiders, the villagers are renovating a school to house civilians for the festival.